Szh2049/GprMax-Formalized-script/README.md

 GprMax3.0 docking script. hands-on by C#, not too perfect, too young too simple.Irregular maintenance.
-The main function is to help the colleagues who learn GprMax3.0 to write .in file, integrated python and GprMax3.0 commands.
+The main function is to help the colleagues who learn GprMax3.0 to write some files about the expanded-name of .in, integrated python and GprMax3.0 commands.
 It is easy to learn and apply GprMax3.0.

 GprMax3.0对接脚本。